 - Are there any alternative options to this procedure?

-- What kind of anaesthetic will I be given, and who will be giving it?
+- What kind of anaesthetic will I be given, and who will give it?
 What qualifications do they have?

-- What care will I need after the procedure and who will be giving it?
+- What care will I need after the procedure and who will give it?

 - What will it cost and what do those costs cover?

 You can also use the Question Builder tool to create your question list for the appointment.
 Prepare your list, then print or email it so you remember what you want to ask.

 There is a great deal of pressure on how we look.
 From an early age, the media and people around us help form the image we have of our bodies.
 In Australia, women with thin bodies are often described as being attractive; athletic men are often referred to as handsome.